Assault & Battery

 Common defenses to battery include self-defense or the defense of another person, the conduct was not willful, the conduct was not offensive, or being falsely accused.

-If you are convicted of even a simple assault and/or battery, you may lose your ability to own a firearm for 10 years.
+Additionally, if you are convicted of even a simple assault and/or battery, you may lose your ability to own a firearm for 10 years.

 If you or someone you know has been charged with assault and/or battery, it is important to contact Los Angeles criminal defense lawyer Ross Erlich as soon as possible so that the proper investigation and fact-gathering can be done on the case.